Senior Advisors

 Before beginning her legal career, Jane taught English and journalism at a public high school for five years.
 She earned her J.D. from Temple University School of Law and her B.S. from Clarion State College, and is a member of the Pennsylvania Bar.

-During her tenure at ED, Hilary advised the Secretary of Education and other senior officials on federal education law and policy.
-She also served as the Department’s liaison to the Administrative Conference of the United States, the Federal Register, and OMB.
-She shaped the legal strategy for billions of dollars in discretionary grants supporting education and health initiatives, including Promise Neighborhoods grants focused on improving children’s well-being and academic success.
-In addition, Hilary developed and managed the legal framework for economically significant discretionary grant programs, aligning statutory and regulatory requirements with internal policy objectives and drafting as well as coordinating support for key state legislation.
-She was recognized by the Department for advancing nationally significant policy through innovation, steady leadership, cross-functional collaboration, and regulatory excellence.
+During her tenure at ED, Hilary advised the Secretary of Education and senior officials on federal education law and policy, served as liaison to the Administrative Conference of the United States, the Federal Register, and OMB, and shaped the legal strategy for billions of dollars in discretionary grant programs.
+She was recognized for advancing nationally significant policy through innovation, steady leadership, cross-functional collaboration, and regulatory excellence.

 Hilary holds an M.S. in Education from Johns Hopkins University and a J.D. from Tulane Law School.
 Before entering federal service, she worked in the Virginia Office for Protection and Advocacy, litigating to secure the health and educational rights of individuals with disabilities.
 She is a member of the Virginia State Bar.

-Ron received a JD from Catholic University, Columbus School of Law in 1981 and a BA from SUNY Cortland in 1978.
+Ron received a JD from Catholic University, Columbus School of Law, and a BA from SUNY Cortland.
 He is admitted to practice in the District of Columbia.

 Rebecca “Becca” Walawender is a Senior Advisor at Sligo Law Group, where she specializes in the implementation of disability policy and law.
 She brings more than three decades of experience in education and public service, including a distinguished tenure at the U.S. Department of Education’s Office of Special Education and Rehabilitative Services (OSERS).

 Across five presidential administrations, Ms. Walawender served in multiple leadership roles at OSERS.
-For three administrations, she was Director of Policy and Planning, leading a team of senior analysts in advising the Presidentially appointed, Senate-confirmed Assistant Secretary of Education and the Secretary of Education on all issues related to the Individuals with Disabilities Education Act (IDEA), the Rehabilitation Act, and other disability laws.
-Under her leadership, OSERS advanced significant revisions to IDEA and the Rehabilitation Act regulations and issued seminal policy guidance that continues to influence the field.
+For three administrations, she was Director of Policy and Planning, leading a team of senior analysts in advising the Assistant Secretary and Secretary of Education on issues related to the Individuals with Disabilities Education Act (IDEA), the Rehabilitation Act, and other disability laws.
+Under her leadership, OSERS advanced significant revisions to IDEA and the Rehabilitation Act regulations and issued policy guidance that continues to influence the field.